Houtworm/minishell/Readme.md

 - globbing should be moved to before redirection parsing because echo hallo > * should work.
 - globbing is removing quotes...
 - quotes in quotes have some issues here and there
-- heredoc should not print "minishell heredoc>" if there is input waiting already
 - heredoc should parse all but only input the last heredoc file
 ### Exec
 - forks should not run if there is a mismatching condition before in the pipeline